wendyverdonk93/docs/content/faq/getting-started/can-i-test-with-multisafepay.md

 ## Refunds

 It is possible to process refunds in your test account, although refunding any amount is by default disabled.
-Please contact our Integration team at <integration@multisafepay.com> if you would like to have this option enabled.
+Please contact our Integration Team at <integration@multisafepay.com> if you would like to have this option enabled.